Dear Dr. Hennessy,

 I ask your support for a more sustainable Stanford and its surrounding communities.
-Stanford’s Searsville Dam, built 120 years ago, no longer serves a critical need – and its reservoir has almost completely silted up.
-It is a liability in the event of a major earthquake, blocks annual runs of steelhead trout from access to their spawning grounds, and compromises the ecology of the San Francisquito Creek watershed.
+Stanford’s Searsville Dam, built 125 years ago, is not longer needed – and its reservoir has almost completely silted up.
+The old, cracked concrete is a liability in the event of a major earthquake or overtopping event and the dam blocks annual runs of threatened steelhead trout from access to their spawning grounds.
+The degraded reservoir water quality and blocking of sediment compromises the ecology and resiliency of the San Francisquito Creek watershed and San Francisco Bay wetlands.

-Removing this obsolete concrete wall will revive submerged wetlands, help restore threatened steelhead to their ancestral habitat, and provide natural flood protection benefits.
-The time has come to study various ways to remove this dam – and then choose the best alternative.
-I urge you and the University to stand firmly behind your promise of a sustainable Stanford, by working collaboratively with watershed stakeholders for removal of Searsville Dam by the most appropriate means.
+Removing this obsolete concrete wall will revive submerged wetlands, help restore steelhead to their ancestral habitat, and provide natural flood protection benefits.
+The time has come to remove this dam – and recent studies and expert recommendations show this is both feasible and beneficial.
+I urge you and the University to stand firmly behind your promise of a sustainable Stanford, by working collaboratively with watershed stakeholders for the safe removal of Searsville Dam.

 Respectfully yours,